vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 He commented on the following works :

-1. TATTVA PRAKĀŠIKĀ.
+1. TATTVA PRAKĀśIKĀ.
 2. TATTVA SANGRAHA.
 3. TATTVA TRAYA NIRŅAYA.
 4. RATNA TRAYA.
 5. BHOGA KÄRIKĀ.
 6. NĀDA KĀRIKĀ.
 7. MRGENDRA VRTTI.

 He wrote the following independent works, but we know them only from his own reference to them in the concluding lines of his commentary on the Ratna Traya in which he calls himself a Kavīśvara 1 :

 8. ĀŚCARYA SÄRA.
 9. PĀKHANDĀPAJAPA.
-10. BHAKTA PRAKĀŠA.
+10. BHAKTA PRAKĀśA.
 11. ABHYUDAYA NĀȚAKA.

 IDENTITY OF THE SIDDHĀNTA SCHOOL

-with THE SAIVA DARŠANA OF MĀDHAVA.
+with THE SAIVA DARśANA OF MĀDHAVA.

 Leaving aside the similarity of the philosophical con ceptions with which we shall, space permitting, deal in the second part, if we were to compare the authorities of the Siddhānta School, about whom we have spoken in the last few pages, with those quoted by Mādhava in the summary of the Saiva Darśana in his Sarva Darśana Sangraha, we shall have very little doubt left in our minds about the identity of the Sidhānta School with the Saiva School of Mādhava's S. D. S. The former follows